CynCity098/TeaMe-CIT244/README.md

 This project was completed in 8 days using JavaFx for a level 3 Java course taught by James Winyard @ the Community College of Allegheny County.
 I was forced to borrow a school System as JavaFX was having issues installing on my home system.
 I hope to one day round out this project on my own system by adding sound effects, an opening page, background music, and fixing some of the initial bugs.

-To run the program, run from "mainStage.java"
+To run the program, run from "mainStage.java" or download zip file for the TeaMe.jar